antongit505/School_District_Analysis/README.md

 ## Summary

 The changes after replacing with NaNs the math and reading scores from 9th grade at Thomas High School are minimum .<br/>
-The average math score decreased 0.1, the % passing math decrease 0.2, the %passing reading decreased 0.01 and the %overall passing decreased 0.3.
+In the District summary we can notice that the average math score decreased 0.1, the % passing math decrease 0.2, the %passing reading decreased 0.01 and the %overall passing decreased 0.3.
 This result could be due to the size of the sample, it's approximately 1% of the overall population and that the grades from these students were close to the overall mean.
 But with this information a decision regarding budget or priorities for schools wouldn't be accurate because there's still missing information of the real performance from the 9th grade students from THS. <br/>